hpi-schul-cloud/h5p-staticfiles-server/README.md

-# Service repo:
+# Serving the H5P Static Files:
-this Repo is only to host the static Files for h5p Editor und Player from h5p Repos to the the schulcloud server
+This Repo contains the docker configuration for nginx-image to serve the static Files for h5p Editor and Player from h5p Repos required by the schulcloud Application.